solkimicreb/react-stax/examples/docs/src/pages/docs/routing/intercept/content.md

 <div id="protected-demo"></div>

+> Intercepting ongoing routings with new ones will not result in multiple history entries.
+New history items are never pushed before the end of the routing process.

 The same pattern can be used to do pattern matching and redirects for applications with complex routing requirements.

 ## Default parameters

-`onRoute` can be used to modify existing or set up default routing parameters for the next page.
-The `params` object is set to the new parameter pool at the very beginning of the routing process, so it always reflects the parameters of the next page inside `onRoute` functions.
+`onRoute()` can be used to modify existing or set up default routing parameters for the next page.
+The `params` object is set to the new parameter pool at the very beginning of the routing process, so it always reflects the parameters of the next page inside `onRoute()` functions.

 ```jsx
 import React from 'react';